Bobby's Girl (song)

 "Bobby's Girl" is a song and single written by Gary Klein and Henry Hoffman.
 The original was performed by American teenage singer Marcie Blane, and became a No. 3 hit on the US charts.
-A near-simultaneous cover by British singer Susan Maughan was a hit in the UK, coincidentally also reaching No. 3 on the UK charts.
+A version by British singer Susan Maughan was released in the UK less than a month later, coincidentally also reaching No. 3 on the UK charts.
 Both Blane and Maughan are one-hit wonders; for both these artists, "Bobby's Girl" marked their only appearance on a national top 40 chart.

 Marcie Blane version

-Blane's version of the song was released in the United States in August, 1962.
+Blane's version of the song was released in the United States in August 1962.
 It has a spoken introduction and a backing refrain of "You're not a kid anymore" and was popular with the American teenage audience.
 It entered the charts in October and made the Top 10 within a month, reaching No. 3 on the Billboard Hot 100 by December, where it stayed for four weeks.
 It reached No. 2 on the Cash Box chart, staying on the charts for nineteen weeks, and made Blane (very briefly) the top-selling female singer in the US.